-Alignment of FY2022 SHSP/SLETPP to Requirements for Specialty Teams
+Alignment of FY2023 SHSP/SLETPP to Requirements for Specialty Teams

 Starting in FY2016, DHSES began to set standard priorities and requirements associated with Specialty Teams.
-DHSES will continue to support this alignment for FY2022.
+DHSES will continue to support this alignment for FY2023.

-Bomb Squads: Subrecipients using FY2022 SHSP/SLETPP funding for Bomb Squads should:
+Bomb Squads: Subrecipients using FY2023 SHSP/SLETPP funding for Bomb Squads should:

-- Align requests with the Bomb Squad's Capability Assessment conducted in conjunction with the DHS Office for Bombing Prevention (OBP) and that is updated annually. - Ensure that incidents and activities as it relates to all counter-IED response operations are reported within the U.S. Bomb Data Centers' Bomb Arson and Tracking System (BATS). - Note that all Bomb Squad training requests under the FY2022 SHSP/SLETPP must be pre-approved by DHSES.
+- Align requests with the Bomb Squad's Capability Assessment conducted in conjunction with the DHS Office for Bombing Prevention (OBP) and that is updated annually. - Ensure that incidents and activities as it relates to all counter-IED response operations are reported within the U.S. Bomb Data Centers' Bomb Arson and Tracking System (BATS).

+Note: All Bomb Squad training requests under the FY2023 SHSP/SLETPP must be pre-approved by DHSES.
 Please refer to Section V for more details.

-Explosive Detection Canine Teams: Subrecipients using FY2022 SHSP/SLETPP funding to develop or sustain an Explosive Detection Canine Team should:
+Explosive Detection Canine Teams: Subrecipients using FY2023 SHSP/SLETPP funding to develop or sustain an Explosive Detection Canine Team should:

-- Ensure that the Certification and Re-Certification of the Canine Handler is done through a program that is certified by the NYS Division of Criminal Justice Services (DCJS). - Align requests with the Team's Capability Assessment conducted in conjunction with DHS Office for Bombing Prevention (OBP). - Report incidents and activities as it relates to all counter-IED response operations in the U.S. Bomb Data Centers' Bomb Arson and Tracking System (BATS) - Note that all Explosive Detection Canine Team training requests under the FY2022 SHSP/SLETPP must be pre-approved by DHSES.
+- Ensure that the Certification and Re-Certification of the Canine Handler is done through a program that is certified by the NYS Division of Criminal Justice Services (DCJS). - Align requests with the Team's Capability Assessment conducted in conjunction with DHS Office for Bombing Prevention (OBP). - Report incidents and activities as it relates to all counter-IED response operations in the U.S. Bomb Data Centers' Bomb Arson and Tracking System (BATS).

+Note: All Explosive Detection Canine Team training requests under the FY2023 SHSP/SLETPP must be preapproved by DHSES.
 Please refer to Section V for more details.

-Tactical Teams: Subrecipients using FY2022 SHSP/SLETPP funding for Tactical Teams should:
+Tactical Teams: Subrecipients using FY2023 SHSP/SLETPP funding for Tactical Teams should:

-- Ensure that existing capabilities are being sustained.
-New investments being made to increase Tactical Team capabilities should be in line with the NYS SWAT Team Standards issued by DCJS with the priority being focused on the team's attainment of DCJS certification, if not already a certified team. - Note that all training requests for Tactical Teams under the FY2022 SHSP/SLETPP must be pre-approved by DHSES.
+• Ensure that existing capabilities are being sustained.
+New investments being made to increase Tactical Team capabilities should be in line with the NYS SWAT Team Standards issued by DCJS with the priority being focused on the team's attainment of DCJS certification, if not already a certified team.

+Note: All training requests for Tactical Teams under the FY2023 SHSP/SLETPP must be pre-approved by DHSES.
 Please refer to Section V for more details.

-HazMat Teams: Subrecipients using FY2022 SHSP/SLETPP funding for HazMat Teams should:
+HazMat Teams: Subrecipients using FY2023 SHSP/SLETPP funding for HazMat Teams should:

 - Update your jurisdiction's Hazardous Materials Response Plan every three years and submit it to OFPC in accordance with the NYS Homeland Security Strategy. - In 2016, HazMat teams were required to complete the HazMat Team Accreditation Program as a part of the HazMat Targeted Grant Program.
 The results of the HazMat Team Accreditation Program should be used to guide new investments into HazMat team capabilities.
-Please feel free to reach out to OFPC for additional information on the HazMat Team Accreditation Program at OFPC.Fire@dhses.ny.gov. - Note that all HazMat Team training requests under the FY2022 SHSP/SLETPP must be pre-approved by DHSES.
-Please refer to Section V for more details. - Note that biological detection equipment is not eligible under the FY2022 SHSP/SLETPP.
+Please feel free to reach out to OFPC for additional information on the HazMat Team Accreditation Program at OFPC.Fire@dhses.ny.gov.

+Note: Under the FY2023 SHSP/SLETPP, biological detection equipment is not eligible AND all HazMat Team training requests must be pre-approved by DHSES.
+Please refer to Section V for more details.

-Technical Rescue/USAR Teams: Subrecipients using FY2022 SHSP/SLETPP funding for Technical Rescue/USAR Teams should:
+Technical Rescue/USAR Teams: Subrecipients using FY2023 SHSP/SLETPP funding for Technical Rescue/USAR Teams should:

 - Align requests with DHSES Office of Fire Prevention and Control (OFPC) Typing and Accreditation Standards for Technical Rescue/USAR Teams.
-Please reach out to OFPC for additional information on the standards at OFPC.Fire@dhses.ny.gov. - It is important to keep in mind that the purchase of SWIFT water equipment is not an allowable expense under FY2022 SHSP/SLETPP funding. - Note that all training requests for Technical Rescue/USAR Teams under the FY2022 SHSP/SLETPP must be pre-approved by DHSES.
+Please reach out to OFPC for additional information on the standards at OFPC.Fire@dhses.ny.gov. - It is important to keep in mind that the purchase of SWIFT water equipment is not an allowable expense under FY2023 SHSP/SLETPP funding.

+Note: All training requests for Technical Rescue/USAR Teams under the FY2023 SHSP/SLETPP must be pre-approved by DHSES.
 Please refer to Section V for more details.